friend1ws/nanomonsv/README.md

 - HCC1954: [tumor](https://www.ncbi.nlm.nih.gov/sra/DRX248306[accn]), [control](https://www.ncbi.nlm.nih.gov/sra/DRX248307[accn])

 The results of nanomonsv for the above data are available [here](https://github.com/friend1ws/nanomonsv/tree/master/misc/example).
-When you perfrom nanomonsv to the above data and have experienced errors, please report to us.
+When you perform nanomonsv to the above data and have experienced errors, please report to us.
 Also, please kindly cite the [bioRxiv paper](https://www.biorxiv.org/content/10.1101/2020.07.22.214262v1) when you use these data.

 ## Commands